aarondraczynski/revolver/README.md

 ### Installation

+Before you setup the Revolver Web Companion, ensure that your server environment is compatible with the technologies listed above.

+** Create database **
 MySQL database credentials should be supplied in _app/config/database.php_.
 A SQL database dump is included for schema generation.
-The database dump also includes records for Revolver's built-in scripts in the **scripts** table.
-If you prefer, you can use the Artisan CLI to run the included migrations instead.
+Importantly, this database dump includes records for Revolver's built-in scripts in the **scripts** table.

-A seeder script (_app/database/seeds/SoundsSeeder.php_) is also provided for taking an existing set of .mp3 files on the server and processing them through the Revolver database.
+A seeder script (_app/database/seeds/SoundsSeeder.php_) is provided for taking an existing set of .mp3 files on the server and processing them into the Revolver database.

+** Install dependencies **
+In the Revolver directory on your server, run _php composer.phar install_ on the command line to download the Laravel framework and necessary dependencies.

+** Apache DocumentRoot **
+You'll need to change your web server's document root path to the _public_ folder, as per the default behavior of the Laravel framework.
+In your Apache virtual host config, make sure your DocumentRoot is set to /var/www/public.
+If you do not wish to do this, consult the Laravel forums for [some workarounds](http://forums.laravel.io/viewtopic.php?pid=48975).

+** Set permissions **
 Ensure the following files/paths are writable on the server:

 * public/libraries/payload.js